Norbert Wiener: Wiener filter

-For signal processing, the Wiener filter is a filter proposed by Wiener during the 1940s and published in 1942 as a classified document.
+For signal processing, the Wiener filter is a filter proposed by Wiener during the 1940s and published in 1942 as a classified document, which was funded by the National Defense Research Committee.
 Its purpose is to reduce the amount of noise present in a signal by comparison with an estimate of the desired noiseless signal.
 Wiener developed the filter at the Radiation Laboratory at MIT to predict the position of German bombers from radar reflections.
-It is necessary to predict the position, because by the time the shell reaches the vicinity of the target, the target will have moved, and may have changed direction slightly.
-They even modeled the muscle response of the pilot, which led eventually to cybernetics.
-The unmanned V1's were particularly easy to model, and on a good day, American guns fitted with Wiener filters would shoot down 99 out of 100 V1's as they entered Britain from the English channel, on their way to London.
-What emerged was a mathematical theory of great generality—a theory for predicting the future as best one can on the basis of incomplete information about the past.
+What emerged was a mathematical theory of great generality – a theory for predicting the future as best one can on the basis of incomplete information about the past.
 It was a statistical theory that included applications that did not, strictly speaking, predict the future, but only tried to remove noise.
 It made use of Wiener's earlier work on integral equations and Fourier transforms.

+Nonlinear control theory

+Wiener studied polynomial chaos, a key piece of which is the Hermite-Laguerre expansion.
+This was developed in detail in Nonlinear Problems in Random Theory.

+Wiener applied Hermite-Laguerre expansion to nonlinear system identification and control.
+Specifically, a nonlinear system can be identified by inputting a white noise process and computing the Hermite-Laguerre expansion of its output.
+The identified system can then be controlled.